Table of Contents

 Tip 1: Be Picky

 Be highly selective when hiring freelancers.
 Look for workers who have experience in your area of interest, and check all of their references to ensure they are reliable.
-And with 57 million freelance workers to choose from, you’ll likely be able to find a good one quickly.
+With 57 million freelance workers to choose from, you’ll likely be able to find a good one quickly.
 Additionally, don’t hesitate to request an interview, physical resume, or to speak to a reference before deciding to work with them.
 There are high-quality freelancers out there, but there are also gig workers who are just trying their hand at freelance work and may not be reliable.
 Also, be wary of scammers looking to get paid without doing any work.

 Tip 2: Build a Team